mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 - Refer to [this comment](https://github.com/mrfaptastic/ESP32-HUB75-MatrixPanel-I2S-DMA/issues/35#issuecomment-726419862) in regards to certain panels not playing nice with voltages, and a 3.3volt signal that the ESP32 GPIO can only provide.

 ## Inspiration
+This project was inspired by the following projects:
 * 'SmartMatrix' project code: https://github.com/pixelmatix/SmartMatrix/tree/teensylc
 * Sprite_TM's demo implementation here: https://www.esp32.com/viewtopic.php?f=17&t=3188